Y0Coss/docs-fork/pages/public_cloud/quantum_computing/billing/guide.en-gb.md

 #### Example 2: one GPU notebook for 10 hours but stopped, not deleted

-We start one AI Notebook, with two GPUs and we keep it running for 10 hours then we stop it and finally we **delete it after 10 days**.
+We start one Quantum Notebook, with two GPUs and we keep it running for 10 hours then we stop it and finally we **delete it after 10 days**.

 - compute resources: 2 x GPU NVIDIA V100s (1,93 / hour)
 - remote storage: nothing